Swansea City

 Ground Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

 Its bright white exterior standing out against the drab outskirts of Landore, north of Swansea near the River Tawe, the Swansea.com Stadium was opened in 2005 as the home ground of Swansea City and local rugby club the Ospreys.

-For the best part of a century, Swansea fans squeezed into the Vetch Field, a former vegetable patch just in from the seafront.
+For the best part of a century, Swansea fans had squeezed into the Vetch Field, a former vegetable patch just in from the seafront.
 Here they witnessed great cup runs of the 1920s and league-topping side of 1981-82.
 The ground was ransacked, almost literally, after the last match in 2005.

 As is the way with these things, after such a definitive farewell, nothing much happened to the site after that – though it has been used to cultivate vegetables again.